Engineering

 You have a fully functioning React application, but you're missing one thing in your app flow: a way to fill PDFs with data and gather e-signatures from your users.

-Anvil's Etch e-sign API provides two ways of notifying users to sign: via email, or embedding in your app.
+Anvil's Etch e-sign API provides two ways of notifying users to sign: via email, or embedding e-signature in your application.

-Today we'll cover the embedded approach.
+Let's focus on the embedded approach.
 Embedding the signing UI in your app provides your users with a consistent UX, they will stay within your application throughout the whole singing process.
 The signer will not be sent an email when it is their turn to sign.
-Instead, your app will direct the user to sign through an iframe or modal.
+Instead, your react app will direct the user to sign through an iframe or modal.

 Goal